munna9/devops-codes/aws/README.md

 Depends on basic-essentials::install_pip recipe and requires pip to be installed.

 1. Refers `['aws']['cli']['packages']` hash and identifies pip packages to be uninstalled.
-1. deletes symbolic link  /usr/loca/bin/aws.
+1. Deletes symbolic link  /usr/loca/bin/aws.

+### aws::create_profile

+Creates aws config and other essential files on the node for root user.

+1. Creates .aws directory root user's home directory recursively if not exists
+1. Creates/Updates file `config` under root user's home directory/.aws with default region specified

 ### aws::ecr_login